santoshxshrestha/rmxt/README.md

 ## Features

-- **Cross-platform trash support** - Works on Linux, macOS, and Windows
 - **File recovery** - Restore individual files, files from specific day to now or all files from trash
 - **Trash management** - List, purge, and automatically clean old files
 - **Shell integration** - Drop-in replacement for `rm` command